 Leaves are opposite, stalked, with a rounded base, pointed tip, and coarse teeth.
 Leaf stalks and the lower surface of the mid-vein of the leaves have sparse long hair while the underside of the leaf has fine dense hair giving a whitish appearance.

 The inflorescence is a 3 to 18 inch cylindrical spike containing whorl-like clusters of tubular flowers.
-In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of opposite bracts.
-The spike is sometimes interrupted.
-A pair of small ovate bracts will be found at the base of the inflorescence.
+In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of a pair of opposite bracts.
+A series of these cymes and subtending bracts form close together on the spike and sometimes the series is interrupted leaving gaps.
+A pair of small ovate bracts will also be found at the base of the inflorescence.

 The flowers are 5-parted, the corolla is whitish to purplish and exceeds the calyx in length.
 Flowers are not hairy.
-The corolla has an upper lip divided into 2 lobes which turn upward and a lower lip with 3 lobes that turn downward.
+The corolla has an upper lip, formed by two fused petals and divided into 2 lobes which turn upward and a lower lip formed from 3 fused petals divided into 3 lobes that turn downward.
 The calyx, with 5 long pointed lobes, is green to whitish-purple compared to Agastache foeniculum where it is purple.
-There are 4 long stamens with white filaments and a style, all protruding from the corolla.
+There are 4 long stamens in pairs with white filaments and a style, all protruding from the corolla.
 A pair of stamens curve upward and a pair curve downward.
-Within the inflorescence are small oval floral green bracts subtending the flowers of each cyme.

 Seed: The mature fruit is a dry nutlet containing one oblong seed.
 These disperse by wind shaking the stem.
 Seeds are small and need light and 60 days of cold stratification to germinate.
 Put them on the ground or let them fall from the plant in the Autumn and let Winter do the work.